ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ~~~
 {: #fig-RTP-payload-header title="RTP Payload Header"}

-F: nal_forbidden_zero_bit as specified in {{ISO.IEC.23090-5}} MUST be equal to 0.
+F: the nal_forbidden_zero_bit as specified in {{ISO.IEC.23090-5}} MUST be equal to 0.

-NUT: nal_unit_type as specified in {{ISO.IEC.23090-5}} defines the type of the RBSP data structure contained in the NAL unit payload.
+NUT: the nal_unit_type as specified in {{ISO.IEC.23090-5}} defines the type of the RBSP data structure contained in the NAL unit payload.
 The NUT value could carry other meaning depending on the RTP packet type.

-NLI: nal_layer_id as specified in {{ISO.IEC.23090-5}} defines the identifier of the layer to which an ACL NAL unit belongs or the identifier of a layer to which a non-ACL NAL unit applies.
+NLI: the nal_layer_id as specified in {{ISO.IEC.23090-5}} defines the identifier of the layer to which an ACL NAL unit belongs or the identifier of a layer to which a non-ACL NAL unit applies.

-TID: nal_temporal_id_plus1 minus 1 as specified in {{ISO.IEC.23090-5}} defines a temporal identifier for the NAL unit.
+TID: the nal_temporal_id_plus1 minus 1 as specified in {{ISO.IEC.23090-5}} defines a temporal identifier for the NAL unit.
 The value of nal_temporal_id_plus1 MUST NOT be equal to 0.

 ## Payload structures